yuvaldanino/p2/REPORT.md

     - Thread that require more resouces for longer hold timer may cause long wait times for other threads.
 - Scalability Concern
-    - With a higher number of threads, managing the queue will become constly
+    - With a higher number of threads, managing the queue will become costly
 - Priority
     - Since we have a FIFO queue, higher priority threads wait for lower ones
 # Phase 4 Preemption
-### High Level Desciption:
+### High Level Description:
-- Allows threads to preemptively siwtch to ensure fair CPU time.
+- Allows threads to preemptively switch to ensure fair CPU time.
 - Uses signals (SIGVTALRM) and virtual timers to periodically interrupt thread exec, which enables scheduling.
 ### Design Choices and Implementation Details:
 - Signal Handling
     - Signal setup (in preempt_start):
-        - configure 'SIGVTALRM' to trigger the singal_handler_function which is linked to uthread_yield().
-Thus when 'SIGVTALRM' is triggered, the thread yields and we can go to exec the next thread
+        - configure 'SIGVTALRM' to trigger the signal_handler_function which is linked to uthread_yield().
+Thus, when 'SIGVTALRM' is triggered, the thread yields and we can go to exec the next thread
         - Rational:
-            - Provide a controlled way to interuppt the threads using the 'SIGVTALRM' signal to enforce context switching.
-More fiar allocation.
+            - Provide a controlled way to interrupt the threads using the 'SIGVTALRM' signal to enforce context switching.
+            - More fair allocation.
 - Timer configuration (in preempt_start):
     - Virtual Timer
         - intializes a virtual timer (ITIMER_VIRTUAL) to generate SIGVTALRM signals at a frequency defined by HZ.
         - Rational:
-            - This ensures preemption as threads are contantly yielding with the SIGVTALRM signal.
+            - This ensures preemption as threads are constantly yielding with the SIGVTALRM signal.
 Allows systen to freq release thread running.
 - Preemption control:
     - disable preemption (in preempt_disable):
         - blocks SIGVTALRM signal, thus preventing the yield action